sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - - Our TRE deployment is guided by the risk appetite of the wider Institute.
     - We have not yet encountered risks that fall outside our known risk appetite.
     ##### Potential Improvements
-    - We do not have a procedure for handling opportunities outside our risk appetite
+    - Develop a procedure for handling opportunities outside our risk appetite
 * - **Summary**
   - **?**
   - **Explanation**